axibase/atsd/administration/user-authentication.md

 # User Authentication

-Authentication mechanisms implemented in ATSD control how users verify their identity when accessing protected resources such as web pages and API endpoints.
+Authentication mechanisms implemented in ATSD control how users verify their identity when accessing protected resources such as web pages or API endpoints.

 ## Authentication Mechanisms

 ### Form-based Authentication

-When an unauthenticated user requests access to a protected view in the web interface, the server redirects the user to a login page containing user name and password fields.
+When an unauthenticated user attempts to access a protected view in the web interface, the server redirects the user to a login page containing username and password fields.

 The user is granted access if the account for the specified username exists and the password is correct.

-The **[Remember Me]** option on the login form, when activated, stores the submitted username in local browser cache for convenience.
+When activated, the **Remember Me** option on the login form stores the submitted username in local browser cache.

 ### HTTP Basic Authentication

 A HTTP request to an API URL `/api/*` is required to include an `Authorization` header with type `Basic`.
 See [examples](#http-basic-authorization-examples) below.

-If the `Authorization` header is missing, the client is prompted to provide user name and password.
+If the `Authorization` header is missing, the client is prompted to provide username and password.

-Once the credentials are verified, subsequent API requests within the same session can be executed without repetitive authentication.
+Once credentials are verified, subsequent API requests within the same session are executed without repetitive authentication.

 ## User Account Types